hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

-[17:21:20](#16160880804507nHvSz:gitter.im) <hiiamboris (NOT THIS ONE)>: that's one funny permutation func í ½í¸ƒ
+[17:21:20](#16160880804507nHvSz:gitter.im) <hiiamboris (NOT THIS ONE)>: that's one funny permutation func ğŸ˜ƒ

 [17:23:01](#16160881814509eUfce:gitter.im) <Rebol2Red (Rebol2Red)>:
-Do have a better one? í ½í¸›
+Do have a better one? ğŸ˜›
 Watch carefully I need permutations without repetitions per group.

 [17:23:16](#16160881964510TcrVf:gitter.im) <Rebol2Red (Rebol2Red)>: